 Maintaining a stable climate is one of the most important aspects in preserving archaeological materials.
 Organic materials such as wood are sensitive to environmental changes, especially humidity.
 If the humidity is too high, it favours biological activity and the conservation agent used to preserve the ship becomes sticky and attracts dust.
 If the humidity is too low there is risk that the wood will dry and crack and shrink.

-We believe that the salt outbreaks on Vasa have developed partly as a result of unstable relative humidity (RH), as the old climate plant could not cope with large numbers of visitors during wet weather.
-In 2004, the entire plant was substantially overhauled, and now maintains the relative humidity around the ship between 51-59% RH.
+The salt outbreaks on Vasa have most likely developed partly as a result of unstable relative humidity (RH), as the old climate plant could not cope with large numbers of visitors during wet weather.
+In 2004, the entire plant was substantially overhauled, and now maintains the relative humidity around the ship between 51-59 percent RH.

 The temperature is deliberately maintained around 18-20°C. This is a balance between preservation requirement and visitor comfort.
 It would be better for the ship if temperatures were lower, as elevated temperatures can accelerate chemical reactions and biological activity.

-For more information on the museum's climate control system you can read the article Vasa's New Climate Control System by conservator, Emma Hocker;
+For more information, you can read the article Vasa's New climate-control system by conservator, Emma Hocker;

 The Vasa Museum is deliberately kept quite dark.
 This is because organic materials can be broken down by high and intense light levels, especially light containing ultra-violet radiation (UV).
 Therefore the light levels in the museum are kept below 100 lux, daylight is not allowed to fall on the ship, and ultra-violet filters have been placed on all the windows.